Welcome to the Office of Alumni Relations

 Office of Alumni Relations 301.891.4125 | email@example.com

 Meet our Staff

 Lahna joined the Advancement and Alumni Relations team in 2006.
-For the last ten years she has leadership, support, and creative innovation for the office’s daily operations and strategic goals.
+For the last ten years she has given leadership, support, and creative innovation for the office’s daily operations and strategic goals.